postmates/centersliderview-android/README.md

 ### Implementation Details

-This slider is primarily achieved by drawing directly to the canvas in `onDraw` (not by adding views to a viewgroup).
+This slider is primarily achieved by drawing directly to the canvas in `onDraw()` (not by adding views to a viewgroup).
 It uses two `AnimatedVectorDrawable`s to animate the dragger's expanding and contracting states.
+The two drawables are swapped out when the user presses down on the dragger and then lifts up.

+The animations themselves are processed by a handler that runs every 16 ms (~= 60 frames/sec) and calls `invalidate()`, which then calls `onDraw()`.

 ### References:

 [slider design link][1]
 [developer seekbar link][2]
 [xml attributes][3]

 [1]: https://material.io/guidelines/components/sliders.html